bitshares/bitshares.github.io-old/_technologies/zh/price-stable-cryptocurrencies.md

 A simple metric for testing the validity of our claim that 1.00 BitUSD is always worth *at least* $1.00 is to demonstrate that if you can find someone willing to sell 1.00 BitUSD for $1.00 that it would be the cheapest option for buying BTS.
 This means that 100% of the buying demand for BTS would be available to give liquidity to BitUSD holders as a priority over BTS holders.
-In the following sections I will attempt to prove this condition is met.
+In the following sections I will attempt to prove that this condition is met.

 While the rules are simple, the consequences are less obvious.
 Let's analyze this from the perspective of the various players.

 ## The Shorter
 When deciding a price at which to enter a short order, a trader must consider the risk of forced settlement.
-In this case no trader will attempt to short at or below the price feed because they could be forced to settle at the price feed.
+In this case, no trader will attempt to short at or below the price feed because they could be forced to settle at the price feed.
 In fact, a smart trader would allow enough of a spread to account for the risk of being forced to settle at a feed price that was off by a small amount.
-In practice the risk posed by the feed error is balanced equally between being in the favor of the short and in the favor of the long leaving only the risk of being forced out of their position at an inopportune time.
+In practice, the risk posed by the feed error is balanced equally between being in the favor of the short and in the favor of the long leaving only the risk of being forced out of their position at an inopportune time.